 First of all, I’d just like to make it clear that I know the title is a really bad pun, but it just had to be done.
 Now, before we visit any country I always put a post on Facebook stating where we’re going.
-These are usually met with comments ranging from “Cool” to “Have a nice time”.
-This time, however, when I mentioned we were going to Prague the comments were “The best place EVER!!!” and “Prague is awesome”, as well as a laundry list of things to do there, courtesy of my friends Glenn Harris and Ben Van Berkel.
+These are usually met with comments ranging from “Cool” to “Have a nice time.”
+This time, however, when I mentioned we were going to Prague the comments were “The best place EVER!!!” and “Prague is awesome,” as well as a laundry list of things to do there courtesy of my friends Glenn Harris and Ben Van Berkel.

 - The Czech Republic was hosting the 2015 International Ice Hockey Federation World Championship.
-Ice hockey is their national sport, everyone is obsessed with it and Czech Republic were playing in the finals in Prague the weekend we were there.
+Ice hockey is their national sport, everyone is obsessed with it, and Czech Republic were playing in the finals in Prague the weekend we were there.

-- The Czech Beer Festival was on, as well.
+- The Czech Beer Festival was on as well.

-- We went at the right time of year; It wasn’t too cold, but it wasn’t the Summer holidays and over-crowded.
+- We went at the right time of year; It wasn’t too cold, but it wasn’t the Summer holidays and overcrowded.
 Sure, there were a ton of people there for the hockey, but they were just drinking and having a good time, just like us.

-As you can see from the points I made, above, this is going to be a blurry weekend to try to piece together, but I’ll do my best…
+As you can see from the points I made above, this is going to be a blurry weekend to try to piece together, but I’ll do my best…

 Wednesday, May 13, 2015

 Our paperwork for our US working visas had come through earlier in the week and Anna, being the control freak that she is, had been stressing about getting it all completed so we could get an interview.
 The only problem is the sheer amount of information they need.
 If there were questions requiring me to state all of my Great-Grandparents previous partners or my colonic map I would not be surprised!
 You then need to attend the interview where you need to explain why you don’t want to stay in the US while they keep your passports for a week or so.
-Even simple things like the visa photo need to be a different size compared to visas for other countries.
+Even simple things like the visa photos need to be a different size compared to visas for other countries.

 Anna was looking forward to this weekend away, Thursday was yet another public holiday and the hospital had given her Friday off.
 Time to party, but this time we decided to fly there and take the train back (more on that later).
-Our 50 minute flight departed from Köln at around 7:15pm, landed in Prague just after 8:00pm and then we took a half-hour taxi ride to our hotel.
-The only frustrating thing was that our hotel was just up the road from the American embassy, so each time we came back by taxi, the car had to be stopped and checked for explosives under the bonnet, in the boot and underneath the vehicle.
-For some reason, though, they don’t actually check inside the car!
-Anyway, Anna has a special knack for selecting hotels and this is what she found this time at the Hotel Sax:
+Our 50 minute flight departed from Köln at around 7:15pm, landed in Prague just after 8:00pm, and then we took a half-hour taxi ride to our hotel.
+The only frustrating thing was that our hotel was just up the road from the American embassy, so each time we came back by taxi, the car had to be stopped and checked for explosives under the bonnet, in the boot, and underneath the vehicle.
+For some reason though, they don’t actually check inside the car!
+Anyway, Anna has a special knack for selecting hotels and this is what she found, this time at the Hotel Sax:

 We had seen some amazing sites on the way to the hotel so we wanted to unpack quickly and grab a bite to eat before everything shut.
 We were to find out that that wasn’t a problem, people in Prague seem to eat really late.

 We found a bar and grabbed some dinner as we watched middle-aged people dance to a folk band playing in the corner.
 I had a pork knee and immediately learnt that you shouldn’t take a huge mouthful of mashed potato, just in case it is actually horseradish.
 We stuck around for a few drinks, all the while hoping we could be as cool as the people inside when we’re sixty, but the bar started packing stuff up around 11:00pm.
 We decided to continue our night and ventured around the city for a bit before eventually stumbling upon a pub called Lokál. on our way we saw a chalkboard out the front of a stereotypical Irish pub that said “Thursday, 20:00 – Hockey ¼ Finals: Czech vs. Finland.”
 “That could be a fun night out”, I said and we made a note of getting to a pub tomorrow at 10:00pm to watch the game.
-There were ice hockey related ads all over the airport, on TV and tons of people wearing hockey jerseys, there were going to be several games on Thursday night, but the atmosphere here would be crazy for the Czech game!
-We settled into Lokál, had a few drinks, a bowl of tripe soup and kicked back for the evening.
+There were ice hockey related ads all over the airport, on TV, and tons of people wearing hockey jerseys, plus there were going to be several games on Thursday night, but the atmosphere here would be crazy for the Czech game!
+We settled into Lokál, had a few drinks, a bowl of tripe soup, and kicked back for the evening.

 Thursday, May 14, 2015